jazkarta/jazkarta.zoterolib/README.rst

 Each bibliographic reference is indexed in the ``portal_catalog`` and can be discovered in faceted searches.
-Bibliographic references have a ``portal_type`` of "ExternalZoteroItem" and a variety of ``Type`` values (e.g. "Article Reference", "Proceedings Reference', ...) which can be used for faceted search filtering.
-Searches can be performed using the standard indexes (e.g. Title, SearchableText, Subject, ...), and the add-on includes a few custom indexes which can be used in faceted searchs and collections:
+Bibliographic references have a ``portal_type`` of "ExternalZoteroItem" and a variety of ``Type`` values (e.g. "Article Reference", "Proceedings Reference", ...) which can be used for faceted search filtering.
+Searches can be performed using the standard indexes (e.g. Title, SearchableText, Subject, ...), and the add-on includes a few custom indexes which can be used in faceted searches and collections:

 - Author Search (Bibliography) - Full text search for authors/contributors
 - Author (Bibliography) - Keyword search for exact author/contributor match